Wednesday, June 17, 2026

 0

-Mothers can spread yawns to their yet-to-be-born offspring during pregnancy, researchers report May 5 inย Current Biologyย the first empirical evidence that behavioral contagion, long thought to be a social phenomenon of postnatal life, may have roots in the womb.
+Mothers can spread yawns to their yet-to-be-born offspring during pregnancy, researchers report May 5 in Current Biology the first empirical evidence that behavioral contagion, long thought to be a social phenomenon of postnatal life, may have roots in the womb.

-Yawning is contagious among many social creatures, including humans, dogs, lions and parakeets.
-While the behavior is generally thought to boost blood flow to the brain for cooling and alertness โ€” the so-called thermoregulatory hypothesis โ€” yawning could also help synchronize group movements and serve as a primitive form of empathy.
-Brain-imaging studies have linked contagious yawning to several regions associated with social cognition and emotional mirroring, including the ventromedial prefrontal cortex, superior temporal sulcus, amygdala, and insula โ€” the same network involved in mother-infant bonding.
+Yawning is contagious in many social species, including humans, dogs, lions, and parakeets.
+Although the behavior is generally thought to increase blood flow to the brain for cooling and alertness a theory known as the thermoregulatory hypothesis yawning may also help synchronize group behavior and function as a primitive form of empathy.

 Fetuses yawned more often when their mothers yawned, but not during control conditions.
 Credit: Current Biology (2026).
 DOI: 10.1016/j.cub.2026.04.025